nemster/radix_pump/README.md

 - the amount of base coins in the pool.
 - the amount of coins in the pool.
 - the price of the last buy or sell operation.
+- the current price based on ratio of amounts of coins in the pool.
 - the circulating supply of the coin.
 - total (component owner + pool) buy fee percentage.
 - total (component owner + pool) sell fee percentage.